Glossary

 Freshman Academy

-The Freshman Academy is a separate area of the Upper School that focuses on scholars in the ninth grade, an historically vulnerable grade in terms of attendance and completion.
+The Freshman Academy is a separate area of the Upper School that focuses on scholars in the ninth grade, an historically vulnerable grade in terms of attendance and accrual of course credit.

 John Lewis School